pvaneveld/thermostate/README.md

 ## :link: Where

-Project can be found in aciton [here]: https://silly-swartz-1bf86e.netlify.app/
+Project can be found [here]https://silly-swartz-1bf86e.netlify.app/

 ### :mag: What?